alptekinsunnetci/honeypot/README.md

 ## Overview

-Honeypot Suite consolidates the former standalone `DNSpot`, `RDPpot`, and `SMBpot` tools — plus nine more services — into one cohesive, growth-ready codebase.
+Honeypot Suite consolidates the former standalone `DNSpot`, `RDPpot`, and `SMBpot` tools — plus ten more services — into one cohesive, growth-ready codebase.
 Every honeypot implements the same small interface, is supervised by a shared manager, and emits events through one structured logger, so the suite behaves consistently no matter how many protocols you enable.